-- A copy of the letter will be forwarded to the BCCHC staff person and he/she will be asked to contact his/her Manager with comments within 5 working days.
+- A copy of the letter will be forwarded to the BCCHC staff person and they will be asked to contact their Manager with comments within 5 working days.

 - The Manager informs the complainant of the response of the staff member or Manager.
 If the issues are not resolved, the E.D. will apply Step 5 of the Phone or In-Person Complaint Procedure.